Murderous Mascots – Mysteries of Middletown Middle

 September 2020

 “Coloring?
 Seriously?”
-Jeremy, the new fifth-grader, complains as he takes out his crayons.
+Jeremy, the new fifth-grader, complained as he took out his crayons, eyeing the strange circular symbol carved into the corner of his desk.
 “We stopped coloring in second grade at my old school.”

-“Welcome to Middletown Middle,” Jeremy’s tablemate, Ari, responds.
+“Welcome to Middletown Middle,” Jeremy’s tablemate, Ari, responded with a knowing look.
 “Don’t try to compare other schools with this place.”
+She drew the same pattern in her art.

-Jeremy continues to gripe.
+Jeremy continued to gripe, lowering his voice.
 “And isn’t this school like a million years old?
 Why do we need to make up and draw a new mascot for it now?”

-“It’s super weird here,” Marty, the third kid at their table, chimes in, his tone laced with an eerie excitement.
+“It’s super weird here,” Marty, the third kid at their table, chimed in eerily.
 “The more strange stuff you look for, the more you find.”
+He nodded towards a bricked-over window near the ceiling.

 “Example?”
 Jeremy’s curiosity rises.

-“Yeah, that’s Bathroom Girl, not to be confused with Roller Skate girl and Lost-and-Found girl,” Marty interjects, a smirk playing on his lips.
+“Yeah, that’s Bathroom Girl.
+The owl’s like her calling card.
+So you don’t get her confused with Roller Skate girl and Lost-and-Found girl,” Marty interjects, a smirk playing on his lips.

 “Lost-and-Found Girl?
 She’s a ghost?”
 Jeremy’s voice quivers with a hint of fear but mostly fascination.

 “She’s a ghost who wears clothes she finds in the lost-and-found,” Marty reveals.
 “She blends in.
-Duncan over there had a crush on her when he was in third grade.”
+Duncan over there had a crush on her when he was in third grade.
+Her real name is Isadora.”

 Jeremy wants more.
 “What else?”